stevenrskelton/d3-geomap/README.md

 This is a web component wrapper to another SVG map visualization library [DataMaps](http://datamaps.github.io/) by Mark DiMarco.
 It uses the popular [D3 Data-Driven Documents](http://d3js.org/) to handle low level HTML and SVG rendering.

-Features will mirror the DataMaps features, however the format for interaction will be adjusted to follow the web component paradigm.
+Features will mirror DataMaps features, however the format for interaction will be adjusted to follow the web component paradigm.
-This means significant simplifications will be made to improve the usability for the majority of users.
-Advanced use cases may find the web component encapsulation too restrictive, and it may be necessary for them to interact with the DataMaps library directly.
+This means significant simplifications will be made to provide an improved usability for the majority of users.
+Advanced use cases may find a web component encapsulation too restrictive, and those uses are outside the scope of this project.

 Maintained by [Steven Skelton](https://github.com/stevenrskelton)